awsdocs/amazon-connect-admin-guide/doc_source/how-quick-connects-work.md

    + Put Maria on hold, so he only talks to the customer\.
    + Choose **End call**\.
 He leaves the call but Maria and the customer are directly connected and continue talking\.

-## External quick connects<a name="external-quick-connects"></a>
+## Phone number quick connects<a name="external-quick-connects"></a>

-There are no flows involved in external quick connect\.
-When an agent invokes an external quick connect, the call is directly connected the destination without invoking any flows\.
+There are no flows involved in a phone number quick connect\.
+When an agent invokes an phone number quick connect, the call is directly connected the destination without invoking any flows\.

-Because no flow is involved in external quick connects, you can't set the outbound caller ID\.
+Because no flow is involved in phone number quick connects, you can't set the outbound caller ID\.
 Instead, the caller ID that you specified when you [created the queue](create-queue.md) is used\.